patinronin/data_recovery_test/README.md

 ## Project Overview
 This project is designed to fetch, transform, and store Pokémon data from multiple sources (HTTP and MongoDB).
 It also provides functionality to generate a results file containing sorted Pokémon data.
+The api, db calls and write files all full async.
+The process is idempotent, if you consume the same date the result will be the same we are hasing the pokemon_id and the source field to obtain always the same hash and order.
+The results will be in a file pokemons_yyyy_mm_dd.ndjson The project also have a strong logging and retry policy.

+## Part 2:  Debugging Scenario – Pipeline Failure with No Logs.

+First, I would review the code.
+I could connect to the server via SSH and open a session using Remote SSH in Visual Studio Code, or review the code within the repository and examine the pipeline.

+I would review the log configuration to determine why it's failing.
+I could check if the files have execute permissions and if the user also has them; this is likely one of the issues when trying to create log files and the report.

+I would also try running it locally or directly on the server to attempt to replicate the error in real time.

+I could check if any of the data sources are failing.
+Depending on the test results, I could continue troubleshooting.

+A plan for adding observability:

+Add the complete stack trace of the error to the logs.

+Add unit tests and integration testing.

+Because it's a test, many things that wouldn't happen in a real project are omitted, such as a database without a password, creating a user other than root in the Dockerfile, and creating unit and integration tests and performance tests.
+Multiple logger instance creation would also be avoided and replaced with a global logger.
+In this case, the logger has a singleton pattern and always returns the same instance, preventing reconfiguration if one already exists.

 ## Features
 - Fetch Pokémon data from an HTTP API.